Fashion Designers Need To Know CAD To Stay Competitive

 One task designers have is sketching their designs.
 This usually starts out sketching by hand, but eventually, the designs need to be translated into CAD form.
 These are the computer software used for sketching on the computer.
 Note they are both vector based programs mostly used for flat sketching and technical design.
 You can also create clean graphics with them.

 Adobe Illustrator is considered the standard in the industry.
 Because it is a very commonly used program many CAD software mentioned in the next section is designed to work with it.
 You can usually import an Adobe Illustrator file into one of the below CAD software to fill bodies or create line sheets.
 The program s robust enough that you are able to fill in bodies with patterns and create line sheets or presentations inside Illustrator.

 CorelDRAW® is the competitor to Adobe Illustrator.
 They both have almost all the same features and abilities.
 If a company purchases the CorelSuite you will be using the CorelDRAW® for all your sketching.

 Here are the pros for using CD: CorelDRAW® has provisions to customize the interface to a greater extent than AI.
-You can set shortcuts in CD.
+You can set shortcuts in the CD.
 AI has limits to what you can group.
-CD has Auto-Backups (with choice of duration) for all files which is missing in AI.
+CD has Auto-Backups (with choice of duration) for all files which are missing in AI.
 Also, CD has more import/ export capabilities.
 It can export files in .eps, .ai, .psd, .pdf formats unlike AI which has no export/save provisions to .cdr.
 You can import multi-page PDFs into CorelDRAW® as well.
-For the super advanced user CorelDRAW® uses Visual Basic for Applications (VBA).
+For the super advanced user, CorelDRAW® uses Visual Basic for Applications (VBA).
 This means you can write your own code inside CorelDRAW® and automate any tasks, create new tools, send commands to other programs etc.